 Selected US students will begin the program with a 1 week cultural, neuroscience, and neurotechnology primer led by faculty.

 Students will be assigned their research location by NSP IPAN Directors and IPAN SURE Partners and may not request a specific research location.
-2017 programs will be offered in three locations:
+2019 programs will be offered in two locations: